Expats 'still in limbo' over Brexit

 He said: "My children have British passports, my wife has got a British passport, I've got a lot of family here - there's suddenly a difference between us that was never there before."

-As the Welsh spokesperson for the campaign group 'the3million', he is not convinced about the latest UK-EU deal on citizens' rights: "Nothing is agreed until everything is agreed.
+As Wales spokesperson for campaign group the3million, he is not convinced about the latest UK-EU deal on citizens' rights: "Nothing is agreed until everything is agreed.

 "So, yes we're still bargaining chips, we're still limbo," he said.